run-slicer/docs/src/content/docs/reference/disasm.md

 #### Members

 Our class contains a couple of methods and one self-explanatory field, with one method resugared to its original constructor syntax.
+The field has an assigned value, showing a value from its `ConstantValue` attribute.

 Code inside the methods is represented via string representations of individual instructions and their offsets.